 Fortune magazine has several verticals, including automotive, careers, design, energy, finance, health, international, leadership, luxury, retail, sports, technology, and the list goes on.
 In other words, it’s the perfect publication for those who like to flip their pitches and diversify their niches.
-For example, if you’re a sports writer, you can write about the business side of sport for Fortune.
+For example, if you’re a sports writer with an interest in business (or vice-versa), you can write about the business side of sport for Fortune.

 As always, read several articles in the magazine to get a feel for what they normally publish under the vertical you wish to pitch.
 Then make sure to find the right email address for the editor that takes care of that vertical, and write a killer pitch to get their attention.
 While I couldn’t find submission guidelines on their website, this post gives some valuable information on how to pitch Fortune magazine.
 Reports indicates they pay .67 to $1.00 per word.

 Forbes is a well-known business publication covering various verticals.